Things to Know Before Buying Moss Killer

 Can I apply moss killer only on the most affected parts of my lawn?

 It is best to apply these products over the whole lawn as they increase the acidity of the soil and this can affect the colour of the lawn.
 Part applications could result in a variable colour in your grass and a patchy and uneven effect.

 What can I do to prevent the moss coming back in my lawn?

-It is also wise to avoid cutting your grass too short as this can damage it and allow moss to get a foothold.
+- Avoid cutting your grass too short as this can damage it and allow moss to get a foothold.

 Iron sulphate is safe to use as long as you follow the guidance on the pack carefully.
 You should, in general, keep pets and children off the area for 24 hours after use.
-If you want to use moss killer on patios or paths the test it on a small inconspicuous area as the product can stain.
+If you want to use moss killer on patios or paths then test it on a small inconspicuous area as the product can stain.
 Wear gloves and protect the areas where you mix the product to prevent staining and remember to check your shoes before going indoors as the products can stain floors and carpets.

 Back To Contents